 Google is upgrading Google Drive for PC and Mac users – from July 1, 2016, they will no longer support sync client versions 1.22 and older than 1 year for Mac/PC.

-Google lets users to sync their important files and documents upto 15 GB for free on the web through Drive for Mac and PC making them available anywhere, at any time, on any device.
-Google on their Google Apps Updated blog states that the newer version of the Drive comes with enhanced features and security updates to store your files safe on the cloud.
+Google lets users sync their important files and documents up to 15 GB for free on the web through Drive for Mac and PC, making them available anywhere, at any time, on any device.
+Google, on their Google Apps Updated blog states that the newer version of the Drive comes with enhanced features and security updates to store your files safe on the cloud.

 If you manage your users’ installations, upgrade by following the instructions in the “Install Google Drive for Mac/PC” Google Apps Administrator Help Center article.

 If users have installed the client on their own, direct them to the “Install Google Drive for your Mac/PC” Drive Help Center article for end-users.

 Here is your complete guide to upgrading your current version on your PC or Mac.
 If you are already using Google Drive on your Mac or PC, check what version of the client sync you are using by clicking on the three dots menu and then clicking on the ‘About’ section.
 Here on the dialog box, you can see the version number on it.
 Make sure if it is still showing version 1.22 and lower, then you need to install the updated version since it will no longer be able to sync your files between Google Drive web and local storage.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 If you want to update, go to your Drive folder online, and in the lower-left corner, click on the Download for PC/Mac button.
 The search engine giant has announced to contact the domain administrators coming days that are using an older version of Google Drive to guide them on the appropriate migration path.